veda17/Book-Sale/README.md

 # Book-Sale
-Based on HTML and CSS
+Based on HTML and CSS.
+Disclaimer: This website was created only for learning process